JavaScript: Java

-Java and JavaScript both first appeared in 1995, but Java was developed by James Gosling of Sun Microsystems and JavaScript by Brendan Eich of Netscape Communications.
+Both languages first appeared in 1995, but Java was developed by James Gosling of Sun Microsystems and JavaScript by Brendan Eich of Netscape Communications.

 The differences between the two languages are more prominent than their similarities.
 Java has static typing, while JavaScript's typing is dynamic.
 Java is loaded from compiled bytecode, while JavaScript is loaded as human-readable source code.
 Java's objects are class-based, while JavaScript's are prototype-based.
 Finally, Java did not support functional programming until Java 8, while JavaScript has done so from the beginning, being influenced by Scheme.

 JSON

-JSON, or JavaScript Object Notation, is a general-purpose data interchange format that is defined as a subset of JavaScript's object literal syntax.

-TypeScript

-TypeScript (TS) is a strictly-typed variant of JavaScript.
-TS differs by introducing type annotations to variables and functions, and introducing a type language to describe the types within JS.
-Otherwise TS shares much the same featureset as JS, to allow it to be easily transpiled to JS for running client-side, and to interoperate with other JS code.
+JSON is a data format derived from JavaScript; hence the name JavaScript Object Notation.
+It is a widely used format supported by many other programming languages.

+Transpilers

+Many websites are JavaScript-heavy, so transpilers have been created to convert code written in other languages, which can aid the development process.

+TypeScript and CoffeeScript are two notable languages that transpile to JavaScript.

 WebAssembly

-Since 2017, web browsers have supported WebAssembly, a binary format that enables a JavaScript engine to execute performance-critical portions of web page scripts close to native speed.
-WebAssembly code runs in the same sandbox as regular JavaScript code.
+WebAssembly is a newer language with a bytecode format designed to complement JavaScript, especially the performance-critical portions of web page scripts.
+All of the major JavaScript engines support WebAssembly, which runs in the same sandbox as regular JavaScript code.

 asm.js is a subset of JavaScript that served as the forerunner of WebAssembly.

-Transpilers

-JavaScript is the dominant client-side language of the Web, and many websites are script-heavy.
-Thus transpilers have been created to convert code written in other languages, which can aid the development process.